-Create green corridors with increased tree planting and soft landscape The creation of green corridors particularly between Magill Road and Third Creek will encourage pedestrian movement between the two areas and create the foundation for future commercial
+Create green corridors with increased tree planting and soft landscape The creation of green corridors particularly between Magill Road and Third Creek will encourage

 Encouraging and designing for pedestrian, cycling and transit use

 It is proposed to reduce the road carriageway width of Magill Road within the study area whilst still accommodating the existing one lane of traffic in each direction.
 Additional space gained will be used to create wider footpaths, additional street trees and plantings and a dedicated and uninterrupted bike lane.
 Street parking will be rationalised in a combination of on street and indent parking interspersed with additional landscaping.
 This will result in a more cyclist and pedestrian friendly area.
 Magill Road speed limit, particularly between Pepper Street and St Bernards/Penfolds Road will be reduced to 40 km/hr.